aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/document/_index.md

      fontSettings.getSubstitutionSettings().getDefaultFontSubstitution().setDefaultFontName("Arial");
      fontSettings.getSubstitutionSettings().getFontInfoSubstitution().setEnabled(true);

+     // Original font metrics should be used after font substitution. doc.getLayoutOptions().setKeepOriginalFontMetrics(true);

      // We will get a font substitution warning if we save a document with a missing font. doc.setFontSettings(fontSettings);
      doc.save(getArtifactsDir() + "FontSettings.EnableFontSubstitution.pdf");